 Another widespread application class of the Internet is the delivery of “streaming” audio and video.
 Services such as video on demand and Internet radio use this technology.
 While we frequently start at a website to initiate a streaming session, the delivery of audio and video has some important differences from fetching a simple web page of text and images.
 For example, you often don’t want to download an entire video file—a process that might take a few minutes—before watching the first scene.
 Streaming audio and video implies a more timely transfer of messages from sender to receiver, and the receiver displays the video or plays the audio pretty much as it arrives.

-Note that the difference between streaming applications and the more traditional delivery of a page of text or still images is that humans consume audio and video streams in a continuous manner, and discontinuity—in the form of skipped sounds or stalled video—is not acceptable.
-By contrast, a page of text can be delivered and read in bits and pieces.
+Note that the difference between streaming applications and the more traditional delivery of text, graphics, and images is that humans consume audio and video streams in a continuous manner, and discontinuity—in the form of skipped sounds or stalled video—is not acceptable.
+By contrast, a regular (non-streaming) page can be delivered and read in bits and pieces.
 This difference affects how the network supports these different classes of applications.

 A subtly different application class is real-time audio and video.
 These applications have considerably tighter timing constraints than streaming applications.
 When using a voice-over-IP application such as Skype or a videoconferencing application, the interactions among the participants must be timely.
 When a person at one end gestures, then that action must be displayed at the other end as quickly as possible.